godzilla-reject/Mage-Metal_Backup/Character Creation Playtest Packet.md

 *Where did you come from?*

 The answer to this question is your character’s *History.* This is what the character did *before* becoming a Pilot, and the skills they learned there are invaluable, even now.
-Their History also determines their starting wealth via a measure of Wealth.
+Their History also determines their starting assets and currency via a measure of Wealth.

 Pick one of the following Histories.
 They are presented in order of Poor to Extreme.